 You need to give a thought to some major things before making a decision.
-You need to consider two basic factors, one-time costs and the ongoing costs.
-One-time costs means that you would have to bear the cost once, after that you won’t be required to spend money.
-Ongoing costs are those that you have to bear from time to time, that basically includes the maintenance expenses as well.
+You need to consider two basic factors, one-time costs, and the ongoing costs.
+One-time costs mean that you would have to bear the cost once, after that you won’t be required to spend money.
+Ongoing costs are those that you have to bear from time to time, which basically includes the maintenance expenses as well.
 Moreover, you have to keep in mind the following costs before jumping into a decision.

 You first need to determine the actual cost of the bike.
 Every motorbike does not cost the same.
 The prices can differ because of the updated model.
 If it is going to be your first time riding a bike, it would be advisory for you to buy a second hand bike to have an idea about the maintenance costs.
 If you want to buy a new bike, it would cost you around $5000 to $10,000 depending on the model you want to purchase.

 The safety gear is your helmet.
 You wouldn’t want to ride a bike risking your life.
 Therefore, you would also need to buy a helmet as they are lifesaving.
 Other important riding gears could include gloves, boots and jackets for safety.
 However, these costs can also differ according to different brands selling these safety gears.

 A newly purchased motorbike would cost little or no repair cost, but a second hand bike would require heavy repair costs.
 Moreover, owning a motorbike would cost you a lot on maintenance.
 Just changing a tire could be heavy on your pocket.
 Changing oils and maintaining chains is also costly.

 Insurance helps you in time of injuries or damage of vehicles.
 Each year you would have to pay a certain cost for insurance.

 Your bike is not going to run on water.
 You would have to bear fuel costs as well.
 You need to have an estimate of your fuel expenses as well before buying a bike.